Vinuthamsvd/Python_Codes_and_Projects/README.md

 # Python_practice
-This Repository is to upload codes used for practicing Python programming.
+This Repository is to upload codes of Python programming practice.